Support. Don’t Punish Initiatives programme 2025

 In Costa Rica, ACEID is strengthening Indigenous, youth-led harm reduction

 With this year’s award, ACEID continues to work with young Maleku people who use drugs in northern Costa Rica to indigenise harm reduction and anchor it in community knowledge and practice.
-Against the backdrop of last year’s successes in building youth-led spaces and intercultural harm reduction circles (which led to governmental support and community recognition), this year they will further develop youth leadership through a series of gatherings culminating in a youth festival.
+Building on previous intercultural harm reduction circles, this year’s programme focuses on deepening youth leadership through scholarships and structured training in harm reduction and peer education.

 In Colombia, Mujeres Libres leads the charge for justice, dignity and alternatives to incarceration for women in prison